Did you know that blue eyes don’t contain any blue pigment? They appear blue due to how the light reacts with the structures of the iris.

 At Dr. Hopkins & Associates Optometry, we'll be happy to advise on the perfect high-quality and protective pair of sunglasses to suit your needs and personal style.

-To learn more about the eye care services we offer or to schedule an eye exam, contact Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake today!
+To learn more about the eye care services we offer or to schedule an eye exam, contact Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines today!

 #1: Should I wear sunglasses even when it’s not sunny outside?